Definition

 Tremolite

 An amphibole asbestos mineral (CAS 77536-68-6) that forms white to dark-green prismatic crystals.
 Tremolite was not mined commercially for industrial use but is commonly found as a contaminant in chrysotile asbestos, vermiculite insulation (notably from the Libby, Montana mine), and talc products.
-Its presence as a contaminant has been linked to significant occupational and environmental exposure, and it is classified as a Group 1 carcinogen by the IARC.
+Its presence as a contaminant has driven documented occupational and environmental exposure, and it is classified as a Group 1 carcinogen by the IARC.

 Asbestos